 assholes lucky lovers, planning a vacation is sure to be a breeze.
 But for everyone else, it’s more than likely that vacationing as a couple will involve some level of compromise.
 And one great way to do this is to let your partner plan one of your vacation days (and of course, they should extend the same courtesy to you.)

 It’s also a great way to learn more about your partner.

-*Side-note: this one might depend on how long your vacation together actually is (if you’re just taking a quick weekend getaway, for example, you can modify this tip by letting your partner plan an activity instead.)
+*Side-note: if you’re just taking a quick weekend getaway, you can modify this tip by letting your partner plan an activity instead.

 Not quite sure where to start?
 Check out this guide book for some great ideas of what to see in every state!